How Does My Spray Tan Work?

 2 Hour Tan

 With a 2 hour tan you are able to wash the solution off after just 2 hours.
 However, this does not mean your tan would be rapidly developed.
 It will develop at the same speed as a 'traditional' spray tan, but you are able to wash off the bronzer / colour guide and get on with your day whilst the tan continues to develop over the next few hours.
 Once washed off after 2 hours, you may feel that your tan has not developed much but 3-4 hours after application you will begin to rapidly see the tan developing; it will be at its peak development at around 8-12 hours.

-NOTE: That Spray Tan Place uses extractor fans, have good ventilation and stock nasal filters, eye wear and face masks (as recommended by the FDA) should you require them.
+NOTE: That Spray Tan Place uses extractor fans, has good ventilation and stocks nasal filters, eyewear and face masks (as recommended by the FDA) should you require them.